sscholbe/heli-predict/README.md

-# Neural Network Trajectory Prediction for Battlefield 4
+# Neural Network Trajectory Prediction for an Aimbot
 This is a machine learning side project I have worked on from time to time for the past few months.
 The goal is to increase the accuracy of an aimbot against helicopters in Battlefield 4 using neural networks.

 Some disclaimers at first: